rmartone/missionlog/README.md

  * @param config JSON object which assigns tags levels.
 If uninitialized,
  *    a tag's level defaults to INFO where ERROR > WARN > INFO.
  * @param callback? supports logging whatever way works best for you
- *  - style terminal output with chalk
- *  - send JSON to a cloud logging service like Splunk
- *  - log strings and objects to the browser console
- *  - dynamic combination of the above based on your app's env
  * @return {Log} supports chaining
  */
 log.init(